jrowellfx/jrowellfx/README.md

 I have over 35 years of experience with computer animation, vfx production and software development.
 I'm happy to share some of my work here.

-Please checkout my ❤️ [sponsor](https://github.com/sponsors/jrowellfx) ❤️ page for a fuller description of the work here.
-Also please consider sponsoring me here on github - MUCH APPRECIATED!
+Please checkout my ❤️ [sponsor](https://github.com/sponsors/jrowellfx) ❤️ page for a fuller description of the work here and please consider sponsoring me here on github - MUCH APPRECIATED!

 Many thanks,
 James.